Pipil people: Pipil Archaeology

+Pipil resistance

+In 1881 there were several small rebellions launched, after the Salvadorean government passed a decree that abolished the ejido system and the tieras comunales.
+The communal common lands where Pipil continued to farm their crops and pay tribute to the government.
+This effectively placed all Pipil people in poverty as they could no longer farm.

+La Matanza: In 1932 the Pipil and communists (mostly Salvadorean peasants wanting land reform) started a rebellion against the Salvadorean government and their well-trained and armed army.
+The government responded with the indiscriminate massacre of a conservative 30,000 Indigenous people over the course of a few days.
+Peasants were rounded up arms tied behind their back and shot.
+U.S. Historian Thomas Andeson who studied the Massace wrote "The extermination was so great that they could not be buried fast enough, and a great stench of rotting flesh permeated the air of Western El Salvador."

+Today the Pipil people still continue to resist oppression by spreading their culture and continuing traditional practices.

 Modern Nahua Culture

-Popular accounts of the Nahuas have had a strong influence on the national oral histories of El Salvador, with a large portion of the population claiming ancestry from the Pipil and other groups.
-Some 86% of today's Salvadorans self-report as mestizos (people of mixed Amerindian and European descent).
-A small percentage (estimated by the government at 1 percent, by UNESCO at 2 percent, and by scholars at between 2 and 4 percent) is of solely or nearly solely indigenous ancestry, although numbers are disputed for political reasons.
-Few natives still speak Nawat and follow traditional ways of life.
-These groups live mainly in the northwestern highlands near the Guatemalan border, but numerous self-identified indigenous populations live in other areas, such as the Nonualcos south of the capital and the Lenca people in the east.
+Popular accounts of the Nahua have had a strong influence on the national oral histories of El Salvador, with a large portion of the population claiming ancestry from the Pipil and other groups.
+Some 86% of today's Salvadorans self-report as Mestizos (people of mixed Amerindian and European descent).
+A small percentage (estimated by the government at 1 percent, by UNESCO at 2 percent, and by scholars at between 2 and 4 percent) is of solely or nearly solely Indigenous ancestry, although the numbers are disputed for political reasons.
+There are still Natives who speak Nawat (Nahuat) and follow traditional ways of life.
+They live mainly in the southwest part of the country in small villages, but numerous self-identified Indigenous populations live in other areas, such as the Nonualcos south of the capital and the Lenca in the east.

+Remaining self-identified Salvadorian native cultures other than the Pipil include the Lenca, Pokoman, Chorti, and Ulva peoples.
+The Pipil, however, are descendants of the central Mexican peoples who would form the Aztecs, making them unique in cultural history to other native peoples currently situated in El Salvador.
+The Pipil remain the only substantial population of central Mexican-originating peoples in El Salvador.